-Unlike a motorcycle, the Spyder roadster does not lean in turns.
+Unlike a motorcycle, this vehicle cannot lean while turning.
 You will feel sideways forces pushing you to the outside of the turn.

-To maintain balance, the operator and passenger must hold on with both hands and keep both feet firmly planted on the footrests.
-In hard turns, it may help to lean your upper body forward and toward the inside of the turn
+To maintain balance, the operator and passenger must hold back with their both hands and keep their feet firmly planted on the footpegs.

+In tight turns, it may help to lean your upper body forward and toward the inside of the turn.